This is the home for information regarding cable service within the residential halls.

 Clear QAM Digital Service

 Televisions intended to be used in campus residence halls must contain a QAM digital tuner in order to receive the available digital channels.
 Older analog televisions are no longer compatible with the University’s cable TV service.
-Most televisions today are digital/QAM compliant, however, less expensive or budget televisions may not be.

 Determining If You Have a Clear QAM Tuner